sapgit/GooogleDoc/README.md

-# Simulation Codes for the Manuscript "Group Regularization for Zero-inflated Regression Models with Application to Healthcare Demand in Germany"
+# Supplementary Codes for the Manuscript "Group Regularization for Zero-inflated Regression Models with Application to Healthcare Demand in Germany"

 ### Example 1